-The involvement of orchestra parents is crucial to student success and that of the orchestra program.
+The involvement of theatre parents is crucial to student success and that of the theatre program.
 These suggestions to parents will help students be successful!

-- Attend every concert to see your child's progress.
-(The orchestra loves hearing parent applause!) - Help your child find a quiet space in the house where they can practice every day for an uninterrupted period (typically 30 minutes a day). - Help make sure your child has the appropriate concert attire for performances. - Help your child arrive on time to all orchestra concerts and events. - Pick up your child at the stated end of all orchestra events. - Encourage your child with daily at-home practice. - Volunteer and assist with orchestra activities throughout the year. - Regularly check our online calendar and reminders for announcements and updates. - Help your childcare for their instrument.
-Strings may need replacement; a bow may need to be rehaired; etc. Quality instruments make string playing more successful! - Take time to read this handbook and any orchestra newsletters with your student(s) noting all events. - Create a personal calendar, along with your child, that will help anticipate future events and avoid schedule problems.
+- Attend every performance to see your child's progress.
+(The theatre students love hearing parent applause!) - Help your child arrive on time to all theatre performances, rehearsals and events. - Pick up your child at the stated end of all theatre events. - Volunteer and assist with theatre activities throughout the year. - Regularly check our online calendar and reminders for announcements and updates. - Take time to read this handbook and any theatre newsletters with your student(s) noting all events. - Create a personal calendar, along with your child, that will help anticipate future events and avoid schedule problems.